Evidence for evolution

 The more advantageous versions thrive in the environment and survive to breed, passing on these positive genetic differences down generations.

-An example that supports Darwin’s theories is ANTIBIOTIC RESISTANCE in bacterial evolution.
+An example that supports Darwin’s theories is antibiotic resistance in bacterial evolution.

-Bacteria reproduce fast and the constant turn-over of DNA leads to MUTATIONS and new strains of bacteria, some of which can’t be killed by certain antibiotics.
+Bacteria reproduce fast and the constant turn-over of DNA leads to mutations and new strains of bacteria, some of which can’t be killed by certain antibiotics.

-Evidence for Human Evolution
+Evidence for human evolution

-Human evolution was also proposed by Darwin to be the result of natural selection, believing all organisms ultimately originate from simpler beings.
+Human evolution was also proposed by Darwin to be the result of natural selection, believing that all organisms ultimately originate from simpler beings.

 Arid is our older lady, being a female fossilised human-like skeleton from 4.4 million years ago, her bones suggesting that humans and chimpanzees didn’t evolve together.

-Lucy is slightly younger at 3.2 million years old and is another African fossilised skeleton that seems human-like with suggestions of an upright posture and foot bones like modern-day humans but a smaller skull.
+Lucy is slightly younger at 3.2 million years old and is another African fossilised skeleton that seems human-like, with suggestions of an upright posture and foot bones like modern-day humans but a smaller skull.

 To organise the information gathered from fossils and living organisms, classification systems were designed to categorise beings based on their characteristics.